'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-Passionately produced and directed by Jack Marino, "Forgotten
+Passionately produced and directed by Jack Marino, "Forgotten Heroes"

-North Vietnam.
+Vietnam.
 That war spurred a generation of activists to decry our just participation

 in a conflict against a ruthless regime, spouting platitudes of peace, while turning